 Link Training Tips

 - Primary damage-racking moves: jab, forward tilt, and Boomerang.
-Link’s most reliable method of racking up damage is his jab – it’s fast, moderately powerful, and has little ending lag.
-Forward tilt is a less effective option but packs additional power and knockback at the cost of being slightly slower.
-Link’s AI doesn’t have the greatest grasp on his arrows and bombs, but he can use his boomerang to great effect – almost to a point of spamming.
-Encourage his use of Boomerang by frequently using your own on him.
+Link’s most reliable method of racking up damage is his jab: it’s fast, moderately powerful, and has low ending lag.
+Forward tilt is a less effective option, but packs additional power and knockback at the cost of being slightly slower.
+Link’s AI doesn’t have the greatest grasp on its arrows and bombs, but it can use its Boomerang to great effect – almost to a point of spamming.
+Encourage the use of Boomerang by frequently attacking with your own.

 - Primary KO moves: forward smash and up smash.
 When you use Link’s forward smash, be sure to use both hits of it by pressing the attack button twice.
-His up smash is one of the best aerial punish moves available, so be sure to hit your amiibo with it while he’s airborne.
+Up smash is one of the best aerial punish moves available.
+When your amiibo jumps, strike with a well-timed up smash.

 Your Amiibo’s Match Experience

 Every character in the Super Smash Bros. roster has their own unique playstyle and a variety of attacks to use.
 Ideally, your amiibo will learn to play against all 58 fighters.
 Training guides for every amiibo are now available: so if any of yours are untrained, raise them with their own personalized character guide.
 You can then pit the two amiibo against each other in a battle, and they’ll both become stronger.